 Here is my first attempt making a short video to show you how quick and easy it is to make Peri Peri Sauce

-My Peri Peri Chicken recipe is perfect for dinner (on a still cold) weeknight, when you don’t feel firing up the BBQ.
-The whole secret stays in marinating the chicken (you can use a whole chicken, butterflied chicken, chicken legs, etc) ahead of cooking time.
+The whole secret is to marinate the chicken (you can use a whole chicken, butterflied chicken, chicken legs, etc) ahead of cooking time.
 If you remember to leave it over night, would be perfect.
 If you forget, like I did 🙂 allow at least 2 hours for the chicken to absorb flavors.

 - 5-7 fresh Bird eye chili, depending on how spicy you want it